 Improper/inappropriate billing: A situation when a provider (such as a doctor or hospital) bills you more than the plan's cost sharing amount for services.
-This can also be referred to as "balance billing".
 Show your Neighborhood INTEGRITY Member ID Card when you get any services or prescriptions.
 Call Member Services if you get any bills you do not understand.
 Because Neighborhood INTEGRITY pays the entire cost for your services, you do not owe any cost sharing.
 Providers should not bill you anything for these services.